canonical/charmed-etcd-operator/docs/how-to/client-relations.md

         )
 ```

-Finally, define a callback function to handle the `authentication_updated` event.
+Finally, define a callback function to handle the `etcd-ready` event.
 This function will be called when the relation is established and the authentication information is available.
 You can use this information to connect to etcd and perform any necessary operations.

 ```python
 class MyCharm(CharmBase):